-These are just some of the ways you can share your observations, and contribute to
+Here are a few ways you can share your observations, and contribute to conservation efforts.

 Explore!
 Learn!
 Record!

 iNaturalist.org, where you can record what you see in nature, meet other nature lovers, and learn about the natural world

 Bird watchers of all ages count birds to create a real-time snapshot of where birds are.

 eBird provides online tools for identifying birds, reporting their sightings, and contributing to conservation efforts.
 Also find the app and download local bird packs to your phone for offline access.

 “Help measure nature’s success — nests, clutches, broods, and fledglings” For over a decade people like you have helped scientists by collecting valuable data on the successes and failures of nesting birds.

 “Our database is intended to be used to study the current condition of breeding bird populations and how they may be changing over time as a result of climate change, habitat degradation and loss, expansion of urban areas, and the introduction of non-native plants and animals.”
 (Cornell Lab of Ornithology, nationwide monitoring program)

 Each November, birders interesting in participating in the CBC can sign up and join in through the Audubon website.
 Volunteers throughout the Americas brave snow, wind, or rain, and take part in the effort.
 Audubon and other organizations use data collected in this long-running wildlife census to assess the health of bird populations, and to help guide conservation action.